cuba-platform/ldap-addon/README.md

 If user details change on the LDAP server side, CUBA user details will be updated as well.

-# EventListeners to Interact with LDAP Addon Events
+# EventListeners to Interact with LDAP Add-on Events

 In order to make your application react to events related to the LDAP component, you can register the `@Component` methods as event listeners using the `@EventListener` annotation.
 The example of how to configure an event listener is given below: